madsrh/yet-another-DMZ-cursor-theme/README.md

 9. A orange bouncing ball.
 I was hoping the shadow was a bit clear, since the ball disappears on orange backgrounds.
 10. A gray semi-transparent ring with an orange slice rotating.
 11. A blue circle with a "wave" animation.
+12. This one is taking the idea of the current "process-working-symbolic.svg".

 Some of these are 32px and others (2 + 3) are 48px, but we can easily force either size.